grain-lang/grain/stdlib/runtime/unsafe/memory.md

 fill : (dest: WasmI32, value: WasmI32, length: WasmI32) => Void
 ```

-Fills the given memory region with the given value.
+Fills the given memory region with the given 1-byte value.
+Values larger than 1 byte will be truncated.

 Parameters: